Maximinodotpy/articles/052 - Creating Menus with Godot 4/_blog/article.md

 The `createSubmenu` function is the heart of this whole program.
 This function will take in the name and the data for a submenu and create the items accordingly.

-We start by creating a new `PopupMenu` node and settings its name, this is important for two reasons.
-First: Top Level Popup Menus derive their visible name from the node name like tabs do.
+We start by creating a new [`PopupMenu`](https://docs.godotengine.org/en/stable/classes/class_popupmenu.html) node and settings its name, this is important for two reasons.
+First: Top Level `PopupMenu`s derive their visible name from the node name like [Tabs](https://docs.godotengine.org/en/stable/classes/class_tabbar.html) do.
 Second submenus are also identified over their name so we can use this to find the submenu we want to add items to.

 ```gdscript
 func createSubmenu(submenu_name: String, data: Dictionary) -> PopupMenu: